u12206050/directus-extension-dev-canvas/README.md

 **In your custom extension that you are developing follow these steps carefully:**

-1. Add a `vite.config.ts` file to the root of your extension with the following content:
+1. Add a file `vite.config.js` (`vite.config.ts` if using typescript), to the root of your extension with the following content:

 ```ts
 import vue from '@vitejs/plugin-vue';